metacube-games/starknet-signatures/article.md

 Signatures can be used in various applications, with user authentication in web3 dApps being a primary use case.
 To achieve this, use the structure provided above for signature verification using the user's account address.
 Here is the complete workflow:

 1. The user signs a message with the browser wallet.
-2. Send the user address, message, and signature (r, s) to the backend.
+2. Send the user address, message, and signature (string array) to the backend.
 3. The backend verifies the signature using the user's account smart contract.

 Make sure that the message structure is the same on the frontend and backend to ensure the signature is verified correctly.